Alien vs. Predator Central logo

 The Fire and Stone Space Jockey

 In addition to the Space Jockey seen on LV-223 in Prometheus, there was another individual on the planet in the Fire and Stone series.
 Set a century after the events of the movie, this Engineer encounters another group of humans and Xenomorphs.
 He uses awesome Engineer weapons to destroy several groups of Xenomorphs.
-However, his final encounter brings him face to face with a Predator, namely Ahab.
+However, his final encounter brings him face to face with a Predator named Ahab.
 He puts up a good fight against him, but the Predator gets some extra help from humans.
-The Space Jockey is killed by a harpoon gun and the Predator's self destruct device.
+The Space Jockey is killed by a harpoon gun and the Predator's self-destruct device.
 Ahab extracts his head and spine as a trophy and is victorious in his hunt.

 Start With Alien Books